Conical scanning: Construction

 Since the lobe is being rotated around the midline of the antenna, conical scanning is only really appropriate for antennas with a circular cross section.
 This was the case for the Würzburg, which operated in the microwave region.
 Most other forces used much longer-wavelength radars that would require paraboloid antennas of truly enormous size, and instead used a "bedspring" arrangement of many small dipole antennas arranged in front of a passive reflector.
 To arrange conical scanning on such a system would require all of the dipoles to be moved, an impractical solution.
 For this reason the US Army simply abandoned their early gun laying radar, the SCR-268.
-This was not particularly annoying, given that they were in the process of introducing their own microwave radar in the aftermath of the Tizard Mission.
-In the SCR-584, the MIT Radiation Laboratory introduced automatic tracking.
+This was not particularly annoying, given that they were in the process of introducing their own microwave radar in the aftermath of the Tizard Mission introducing, among other things, the cavity magnetron, which enabled centimetric-wavelength radio signal generation orders of magnitude stronger than the then-current klystron tube.
+In the resulting SCR-584, the MIT Radiation Laboratory introduced automatic tracking.

 Automatic guidance for the antenna, and thus any slaved guns or weapons, can be added to a conical scan radar without too much trouble.
 The control system has to steer the antenna such that a constant amplitude return is received from the target.

 Unfortunately there are a number of factors that can dramatically change the reflected signal.
 For instance, changes in the target aircraft's direction can present different portions of the fuselage to the antenna, and dramatically change the amount of signal being returned.
 In these cases, a conical scan radar might interpret this change in strength as a change in position.
 For instance, if the aircraft were to suddenly "brighten" when it was off-axis to the left, the circuitry might interpret this as being off to the right if the change occurs when the lobe is aligned in that direction.
 This problem can be solved by using two simultaneous overlapping receiver beams leading to the monopulse radar, so-named because it always compares signal strength from a single pulse against itself, thereby eliminating problems with all but impossibly fast changes in signal strength.